 Electrical equipment: smartphone or iPad is a must-have item.
 The Internet connection and Wi-Fi is available almost everywhere (hotels, restaurants, coffee shop, etc.).
 Besides, in Vietnam, the voltage is 220V so you have to bring an electrical adapter if your equipment uses a different voltage.
 Chargers and the pre-charged battery are very necessary when you have a long trip.

 Bring the most convenient things with you

-Let's plan a wonderful Vietnam Tour with BestPrice Travel - one of the reputation local tour operators in Vietnam.
+Let's plan a wonderful trip with our recommended Vietnam tours with BestPrice Travel - one of the reputation local tour operators in Vietnam.

 Image sources: Internet